-To get onto this list, a tool has to offer interactive walkthroughs.
-We’re looking at other factors as well – like price, usability, customizability etc – but if it doesn’t go interactive, we’re not interested.
+To get onto this list, a tool has to offer interactive walkthroughs, but we’ll also be looking at other factors as well – like price, usability, customizability etc.

 With a razor-sharp focus on user activation, Userpilot gives you all the tools you need to build every type of interactive product walkthrough imaginable.
-Easy to use (really, no-code required), moderately priced based on MAUs only (with all features available in all pricing plans!), and with great supporting features ranging from A/B testing, through NPS to Resource Centers, Userpilot is the best user onboarding tool out there (don’t just take our word for it either, we’ve won the Summer 2022 Leader plaque on G2).
+Easy to use (really, no coding skills required), moderately priced based on MAUs only (with all features available in all pricing plans, even in trial!), and with great supporting features ranging from A/B testing, through NPS to Resource Centers, Userpilot is the best user onboarding tool out there (don’t just take our word for it either, we’ve won the Summer 2022 Leader plaque on G2).

 Appcues lets you build interactive walkthroughs and is one of the original DAPs out there.
-However, despite the improvements, Appcues has fewer functionalities compared to Userpilot (but this is good for beginners) and it’s more expensive if you want more than just the basic features (the base price is the same as Userpilot but features are very limited).
+However, despite the improvements, Appcues has fewer functionalities compared to Userpilot (but this is good for beginners) and it’s more expensive if you want more than just the basic features (the base price is the same as Userpilot but limited features only).

 Preferred Use Case: Employee Onboarding for Third Party Apps

-A full Digital Adoption platform with some standout features, but a tired look, a slew of jargon and the need for advanced skills (on site implementation + coding each time you need to really customize something) will make some question the high price.
+A full Digital Adoption platform with some standout features, but is very pricey and takes longer to get set up and requires advanced technical skills (on-site implementation + CSS coding each time you need to really customize something).
 It’s famed to be an upmarket solution for a reason and seems to lean more towards the employee onboarding use case.

 Let’s get one thing straight: